An NGC 1068-Informed Understanding of Neutrino Emission of the Active Galactic Nucleus TXS 0506+056: Corona-disk model

 is the pion production efficiency.
 In this equation, the differential neutrino luminosity $L_\nu = E_\nu^2 Q_\nu$ includes the three neutrino flavors.

 At large neutrino emission radii $R\gg R_s$ and small opacity limit $\tau_{p\gamma} \ll 1$, Eq.~\ref{CRlum1} yields

-In fact, we could have equally well centered the above discussion on the source NGC~4151, as illustrated in Fig.~\ref{fig: LinearLxLnu}, which also satisfies the linear relationship between the X-ray and neutrino luminosities.
+In Figure~\ref{fig: LinearLxLnu}, we compare Eq.~(\ref{Eq: LnuLX}) with observations of sources assuming that they produce steady neutrino emission.
+For NGC~4151 \citep{inoue2023gamma, yuan2020cepheid, bentz2015agn, bentz2022broad}, we calculated the neutrino luminosity using the flux and spectral index reported in \citet{abbasi2024searchneutrinoemissionhard} while the X-ray flux is determined using the same methodology as for NGC~1068, with parameters obtained from \citet{ricci2017bat}.
+Figure~\ref{fig: LinearLxLnu} indicates that the previously discussed analysis would also apply to the case of NGC~4151.
 References~\citet{kun2024correlation, neronov2024neutrino} have also argued for a neutrino luminosity that is proportional to the X-ray luminosity with a coefficient of order unity.
-For NGC~4151 \citep{inoue2023gamma, yuan2020cepheid, bentz2015agn, bentz2022broad}, we calculated the neutrino luminosity using the flux and spectral index reported in \citet{abbasi2024searchneutrinoemissionhard} while the X-ray flux is determined using the same methodology as for NGC~1068, with parameters obtained from \citet{ricci2017bat}.

 In the large opacity limit $\tau_{p\gamma} \gg 1$, the exponential term gets suppressed, and we are left with a neutrino luminosity that scales linearly with proton luminosity,

 For NGC~1068, the all-flavor neutrino flux is $\phi_0 = (15.0 \pm 6.3) \times 10^{-11}$ TeV$^{-1}$ cm$^{-2}$ s$^{-1}$ at 1~TeV with a spectral index of $\gamma = 3.2 \pm 0.2$~\citep{icecube2022evidence}.
 Integrating the flux between neutrino energies of $1.5$ and 15 TeV~\citep{icecube2022evidence} yields a neutrino luminosity of $L_\nu = 2.9^{+1.4}_{-2.4} \times 10^{42}\,\rm erg\,s^{-1}$.
 To produce such a neutrino flux, a proton luminosity of $L_p = 7.7^{+3.6}_{-6.4} \times 10^{42}\,\rm erg\,s^{-1}$ is required, assuming an neutrino emission radius of $R/R_S = 10^{+90}_{-9}$.